keepandroidfree/keepandroidfree.github.io/index.md

 Regulators worldwide are genuinely concerned about monopolies and the centralization of power in the tech sector, and want to hear directly from individuals who are affected and concerned.
 When contacting regulators directly, you should be _polite_ and _specific_ about the harm you believe these policies will cause, both to consumers and to competition.

 Complaints are especially impactful when they are authored by a citizen of that country or region, and when the language of the email is written in one of the official languages of the region's governing body.
-Request a _written acknowledge_ of the complaint, and consider forwarding any responses you receive to [victory@keepandroidopen.org](mailto:keepandroidopen.org) so that we might highlight and reference them.
+Request a _written acknowledgement_ of the complaint, and consider forwarding any responses you receive to [victory@keepandroidopen.org](mailto:keepandroidopen.org) so that we might highlight and reference them.

 #### European Union
 - Email: [COMP-GREFFE-ANTITRUST@ec.europa.eu](mailto:COMP-GREFFE-ANTITRUST@ec.europa.eu?subject=Concerns%20about%20Android%20and%20competition%20in%20the%20EU&cc=europe@keepandroidopen.org)